21600285-JaehyunPark/HCI_Group1/README.md

 ## index

 1. Introduction
-2. Background
-3. Language
+2. Language
-4. Wireframe / Interaction
+3. Wireframe / Interaction
-5. Sourcecode
+4. Sourcecode
-6. Conclusion
+5. Conclusion
-7. Reference
+6. Reference

 This project is a starting point for a Flutter application.